Compare TRADE.COM Versus PLUS500 and IC Markets broker accounts.

 Trade.com Vs Plus500 Hedging

-Trade.com does offer clients hedging, while Plus500 does offer clients hedging.
+Trade.com does offer clients hedging, while Plus500 does not offer clients hedging.

 Trade.com Vs Plus500 Stop Loss